blbadger/blbadger.github.io/grid-map.md

 $\Delta t = 18$
 ![t=18 map]({{https://blbadger.github.io}}/grid_map/cossin_18t.png)

+which has a trajectory of

+and still remains extremely sensitive to inital values:

 With increases in $\Delta t$, the map's fractal dimension increases.
 It is not impossible for 2-dimensional continuous differential equations to produce a strange (fractal) attractor, but it is possible for a 2D discrete system to do so.